jonringer/language-specific-config-overlays-proposal/README.md

 Extending language package sets (e.g. `python3Packages`) is notoriously difficult as each ecosystem is created differently.
-This proposal attempts to provide a series of `config.<language>Overlays` options in which overlays can be passed to the respective package set(s).
+This proposal attempts to provide a series of `config.overlays.<scope>` options in which overlays can be passed to the respective package set(s).

 ## Detailed Implementation